-Additionally, the fact that the white grubs make very tasty fair for a wide variety of animals such as, possums, skunks, and other carnivorous and omnivorous mammals adds the secondary threat of destructive digging in your yard, garden, field or orchard.
+Additionally, the fact that the white grubs make very tasty fair for a wide variety of natural predators such as possums, skunks, and other carnivorous and omnivorous mammals adds the secondary threat of destructive digging in your yard, garden, field or orchard.

-When the larvae transform and emerge from the ground as beetles, they set to work right away consuming the foliage of almost any plants they happen to come in contact with.
+When the Japanese beetle larvae transform and emerge from the ground as beetles, they set to work right away consuming the foliage of almost any plants they happen to come in contact with.

-It’s easy to see that these extremely hardy beetles present a real threat to the garden, but what can you do?
+It’s easy to see from the beetle damage that these extremely hardy beetles present a real threat to the garden, but what can you do?

 In this article, we will describe Japanese beetles and discuss some organic methods you can use to deter and/or eliminate them.
 Read on to learn more.